If you are an LLC business owner, there may come a time when you decide to dissolve your Wisconsin limited liability company.

 - Sending a written notice to all known creditors and claimants.

-Step 3: Close Business Accounts
+Step 3: Close Your Business Tax Accounts

 If you have a tax account with various financial institutions, you must close them.
 This includes the IRS account, state account, and local tax account.